Kyle Thiermann

-Kyle Thiermann (born January 9, 1990) is a professional surfer, writer, podcast host, and filmmaker from Santa Cruz, California.
+Kyle Thiermann (born January 9, 1990) is a professional surfer, writer, podcast host from Santa Cruz, California.

 Career

-Kyle Thiermann is a journalist, podcast host and filmmaker.
-He currently works as the Head of Editorial at MUD\WTR.
+Kyle Thiermann is a journalist, podcast host, and writer.

 From 2014-2017, he worked with Discovery Digital Networks as an on-camera correspondent.
 He frequently appears on their Seeker Stories, DNews, and VR channels.
 He also works closely with his main surf sponsor, Patagonia a company he has surfed for professionally since 2008.

 In 2018, Thiermann co-created The Motherfucker Awards with author Chris Ryan.
 At a sold-out gala in LA, famous comedians represented the corporations that did the most to screw Mother Earth and gave acceptance speeches on their behalf.
 The aim of the show is to create corporate accountability through comedy.

 Thiermann speaks at universities throughout the country and in 2011 he gave a TEDx Talk in his wetsuit.
 His surfing and film making successes have earned him the Brower Youth Award, American Clean Skies Award, Blue Vision Youth Award, and Surfrider's Pro Surfer Environmental Achievement Award.